spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 .. math::
    \hat F = \sum_{i} K_i R_i

-Note that the coefficient :math:`K_i` vanishes for each resultant that has a bad pixel, as a consequence of :math:`W_i` vanishing.

 The read-noise component :math:`V_R` of the slope variance is computed as:

 .. math::